 Key Information

-- A Community Consultation and Feedback Summary Report [PDF,1.15MB] was released to show how feedback on the New Tasmanian Youth Justice Facility Masterplan, [PDF,13.4MB] was incorporated into the design submitted with the Development Application.
+- A Community Consultation and Feedback Summary Report [PDF,1.15MB] was released to show how feedback on the New Tasmanian Youth Justice Facility Masterplan, [PDF,13.4MB] was incorporated into the design exhibited with the Development Application.

 Project overview